yousufasad/qa-betting-assignment/docs/execution_and_bug_reports.md

 ### Reproduction Steps

 1. Select an upcoming football match.
-2. Select an outcome with odds other than 2.00.
+2. Select an outcome with odds 2.05.
 3. Enter a valid stake.
 4. Note the potential payout shown in the Bet Slip.
 5. Place the bet.